rohanmr/rohanmr/README.md

 - 📫 How to reach me maindarkarrohan11@gmail.com

-- ⚡ Fun fact I love to draw, Playing PC Games, and Travel
+- ⚡ Fun fact I love to draw, play PC Games, and Travel

 - 📘 2024 goal is to be a MERN Stack developer.
   <br/>